Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: First-order MHD from the magnetic-flux conservataion

 The zeroth-order result can be summarized as

 where $H^\mu = \mu_m^{-1} B^\mu $ with $\mu_m $ being the magnetic permeability.
-The above result indicates the pressure anisotropy induced by the Maxwell stress.
+The above result indicates {that $p_\perp$ is identified with the thermodynamic pressure $p$ in Eq.~(\ref{con5}) and that} the pressure anisotropy is induced by the Maxwell stress.

-The second law of thermodynamics requires that the first-order corrections be semi-positive definite.
-This condition is satisfied if individual contributions of thermodynamic forces take semi-positive values in Eq.~(\ref{con9}), i.e.,
+The second law of thermodynamics requires that the first-order corrections be semipositive definite.
+This condition is satisfied if individual contributions of thermodynamic forces take semipositive values in Eq.~(\ref{con9}), i.e.,